-"Ye kings and princes of the Achaian name!
-First let us quench the yet remaining flame With sable wine; then, as the rites direct, The hero's bones with careful view select: (Apart, and easy to be known they lie Amidst the heap, and obvious to the eye:
+FUNERAL GAMES IN HONOUR OF PATROCLUS 561

+First let us quench the yet remaining flame 295

+With sable wine; then, as the rites direct, 200

+The hero's bones with careful view select:

+(Apart, and easy to be known they lie

+Amidst the heap, and obvious to the eye:

-The rest around the margin will be seen
+The rest around the margin will be seen 300

-Promiscuous, steeds and immolated men:)
+Promiscuous, steeds, and immolated men:) 000

-These wrapp'd in double cauls of fat, prepare;
+These wrapt in double cauls of fat, prepare;

 And in the golden vase dispose with care;

 There let them rest with decent honour laid,

 Till I shall follow to the infernal shade.
+305

-Meantime erect the tomb with pious hands,
+Meantime erect the tomb with pious hands, 000

-A common structure on the humble sands:
+A common structure on the humble sands;

 Hereafter Greece some nobler work may raise,

-And late posterity record our praise!"
+And late posterity record our praise."

-The Greeks obey; where yet the embers glow, Wide o'er the pile the sable wine they throw, And deep subsides the ashy heap below.
+The Greeks obey; where yet the embers glow, 310

+Wide o'er the pile the sable wine they throw,

+And deep subsides the ashy heap below.

-Next the white bones his sad companions place, With tears collected, in the golden vase.
+Next the white bones his sad companions place,

+With tears collected, in the golden vase.

-The sacred relics to the tent they bore;
+The sacred relics to the tent they bore; 315

-The urn a veil of linen covered o'er.
+The urn a veil of linen cover'd o'er.

 That done, they bid the sepulchre aspire,

 And cast the deep foundations round the pyre;

 High in the midst they heap the swelling bed

 Of rising earth, memorial of the dead.
+320

+The swarming populace the chief detains,

+And leads amidst a wide extent of plains;

+There placed them round: then from the ships proceeds

+A train of oxen, mules, and stately steeds,

+Vases and tripods (for the funeral games) 325

+Resplendent brass, and more resplendent dames.